akmn35/new.dist/README.md

 #> [1] 0.03530023
 ```

-`pndd` Distribution function for a new discrete distribution with theta
+`pndd` Distribution function for a New Discrete Distribution with theta
-parameters.
+parameter.

 ``` r
 library(new.dist)